azurecrystalz/azurecrystalz.github.io/source/_drafts/take-a-chance.md

     The dice has been thrown.
 Let’s all say hi to the Goddess of Fate for our first ever overseas trip~
   {% endbubble %}

-  [^1]: Short for “Idol Film Festival”!
-This was the festival that took place during the movie “Road to Show”, and it's been referenced in Spring Evenings Respite too!

-  [^2]: An idiom basically meaning that something doesn’t have to look good for it to actually be good.
-It’s a bit of an optimistic expression :D !!

   <h2 id="2">Chapter 2</h2>
   <sup><i>proofread by shay, pit, and eve</i></sup>